markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/11/03/soldiers/index.md

 [https://www.bitchute.com/video/kRHjsy9m9KE3](https://www.bitchute.com/video/kRHjsy9m9KE3)

-Simon is known in the UK for having been a Labour councillor in Whitby... and for having having claimed that his adoptive mother was a 9ft tall alien, and that he fathered an alien baby with an alien called the Cat Queen.
+Simon is known in the UK for having been a Labour councillor in Whitby... and for having claimed that his adoptive mother was a 9ft tall alien, and that he fathered an alien baby with an alien called the Cat Queen.
 He’s also a QAnon believer and thinks that Electromagnetic Frequencies are making us all sick.
 He runs a YouTube channel called Connecting Consciousness where he just asserts all sorts of nonsense without any evidence - and this one particular video, mentioning New Zealand, seems to have been swallowed hook, line and sinker by our local conspiracy theorists.

 Although Simon says he’s not going to give a date, the date of November the 28th has been widely circulated through social media.
 And his words have been added to in online transcripts of the video, saying: